pfsense/docs/source/vpn/ipsec/ipsec-troubleshooting.rst

 If the tunnel can initiate one way but not the other, and the settings match, the problem could also be with outbound NAT.
-If outbound NAT rules are present with a source of “*any*” (*\**), that will also match outbound traffic from the firewall itself.
+If outbound NAT rules are present with a source of "*any*" (*\**), that will also match outbound traffic from the firewall itself.
 At best this will rewrite the source port and at worst it could change the outbound IP entirely depending on the NAT rule settings.

-Check **Diagnostics > States**, filtered on the remote peer IP, or “:500”.
+Check **Diagnostics > States**, filtered on the remote peer IP, or ":500".
 If a NAT state is present that includes the WAN address of the firewall as the source, then fix the NAT rules and clear the offending states.